Telsey Advisory Group Reiterates Ross Stores (ROST) Market Perform Recommendation

 What is the Fund Sentiment?

-There are 1805 funds or institutions reporting positions in Ross Stores.
-This is an increase of 93 owner(s) or 5.43% in the last quarter.
-Average portfolio weight of all funds dedicated to ROST is 0.38%, an increase of 11.01%.
-Total shares owned by institutions increased in the last three months by 0.09% to 359,356K shares.
-The put/call ratio of ROST is 0.94, indicating a bullish outlook.
+There are 1812 funds or institutions reporting positions in Ross Stores.
+This is an increase of 43 owner(s) or 2.43% in the last quarter.
+Average portfolio weight of all funds dedicated to ROST is 0.38%, an increase of 13.11%.
+Total shares owned by institutions decreased in the last three months by 2.38% to 349,592K shares.
+The put/call ratio of ROST is 0.96, indicating a bullish outlook.

 What are Other Shareholders Doing?

-Price T Rowe Associates holds 46,858K shares representing 13.70% ownership of the company.
-In it's prior filing, the firm reported owning 46,810K shares, representing an increase of 0.10%.
-The firm increased its portfolio allocation in ROST by 35.16% over the last quarter.
+Price T Rowe Associates holds 41,115K shares representing 12.02% ownership of the company.
+In it's prior filing, the firm reported owning 46,858K shares, representing a decrease of 13.97%.
+The firm decreased its portfolio allocation in ROST by 25.34% over the last quarter.

-Primecap Management holds 11,180K shares representing 3.27% ownership of the company.
-In it's prior filing, the firm reported owning 11,302K shares, representing a decrease of 1.09%.
-The firm increased its portfolio allocation in ROST by 28.91% over the last quarter.
+Primecap Management holds 11,275K shares representing 3.30% ownership of the company.
+In it's prior filing, the firm reported owning 11,180K shares, representing an increase of 0.84%.
+The firm decreased its portfolio allocation in ROST by 12.17% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 10,552K shares representing 3.08% ownership of the company.
 In it's prior filing, the firm reported owning 10,426K shares, representing an increase of 1.19%.
 The firm increased its portfolio allocation in ROST by 28.73% over the last quarter.